Manitou springs, Colorado

 Era of Auto Tourism

-After decades of stagnation, in the 1970′s, Manitou began to reinvent itself based on its original strengths.
-The formation of a National Historic District encouraged the restoration of neglected structures and an art colony began to grow in the idyllic setting.
-The mineral springs, which had been ignored for many years, were renewed by the creation of the Mineral Springs Foundation in 1987.
-The charming Manitou Springs of the present owes a great deal to its illustrious past.
-So, please sample the famous waters, soak in some sunshine, and enjoy Manitou Springs’ historic hospitality.
+In the 1970s, after decades of stagnation, Manitou began to reinvent itself based on its original strengths.
+The formation of a National Historic District encouraged the restoration of neglected structures and an art colony began to grow in the town’s idyllic setting.
+The mineral springs, which had been ignored for many years, were revived by the creation of the Mineral Springs Foundation in 1987.